 As reported in the November-December 2016 issue of Annals of Family Medicine, these infections are among the most common reasons for consulting a doctor.
 Baseline symptoms as detailed in the study include cough, phlegm, shortness of breath, wheeze, runny nose, fever, chest pain, muscle aches, headache, disturbed sleep, feeling generally unwell, interference with normal activities/work, confusion/disorientation and diarrhea.

-You may be prescribed antibiotics when suffering from an LRTI or you may take over-the-counter medication.
+You may be prescribed antibiotics when you have an LRTI or you may take over-the-counter medication.
 Certain foods may help ease the symptoms and improve your body's ability to ward off infections, so include them in your diet.

 Read more: The Dangers of Coughing